RickWeng/web-scraping-rse/README.md

 ```
 * In settings.py, change `ROBOTSTXT_OBEY = True` to `ROBOTSTXT_OBEY = False`
 ## Results
 By the date (Jun 6th 2019) of web scraping, the most recent volume was Volume 231 (in progress 15 September 2019).
 Information of around 7000 papers was extracted.
-Since for each article only five authors at most are available on their website, it should be noted that only the first three authors were considered in the analysis.
+It should be noted that only the first three authors were considered in the analysis since for each article only five authors at most are available on their website, .
 ### Top 50 Prolific Authors in Remote Sensing Environment (1969 - 2019)
 ![](https://github.com/RickWeng/web-scraping-rse/blob/master/figures/top-50-author.png)
 ### Top 50 Prolific Authors in Remote Sensing of Environment Over the Past Decade (2010 - 2019)